Nazulka/Poster-Panda/README.md

 - [x] **Deployment to Heroku**
 ---

 1. Create an account in [Heroku](https://id.heroku.com/login) if you haven't got it already and log in.
-Create a new app, give it a unique name and select a region closest to you.
+Create a new app, give it a unique name and select the region closest to you.
 ![Heroku app](./readme_docs/heroku-app.png)

 2. Create an AWS account or log in to your existing one